nixworks/public/news/2011/02/2/README.md

 ##### India
 ### [The Indian Central Bureau of Investigation arrests former minister for communications A. Raja and other officials associated with the 2G spectrum scam. ](/news/2011/02/2/the-indian-central-bureau-of-investigation-arrests-former-minister-for-communications-a-raja-and-other-officials-associated-with-the-2g-spe.md)
-_Context: 2G spectrum scam, A. Raja, India, CBI_
+_Context: CBI, 2G spectrum scam, A. Raja, India_

 ##### Federal District Judge
 ### [United States federal judge Carl J. Barbier rules that Deepwater Horizon oil spill compensation fund administrator Ken Feinberg should advise people that he is working for BP. ](/news/2011/02/2/united-states-federal-judge-carl-j-barbier-rules-that-deepwater-horizon-oil-spill-compensation-fund-administrator-ken-feinberg-should-advis.md)
-_Context: Deepwater Horizon oil spill, Federal District Judge, Ken Feinberg, BP, Carl J. Barbier_
+_Context: BP, Ken Feinberg, Federal District Judge, Deepwater Horizon oil spill, Carl J. Barbier_

 ##### Parliament
 ### [The parliament of Kazakhstan approves a bill giving the President the power to declare a snap presidential election. ](/news/2011/02/2/the-parliament-of-kazakhstan-approves-a-bill-giving-the-president-the-power-to-declare-a-snap-presidential-election.md)
-_Context: Kazakhstan, parliament_
+_Context: parliament, Kazakhstan_

 ##### Palestinian Authority
 ### [The Palestinian Authority announces that it will hold local elections originally due to be held in June 2010. ](/news/2011/02/2/the-palestinian-authority-announces-that-it-will-hold-local-elections-originally-due-to-be-held-in-june-2010.md)